 Wait!
 Before you sign a loan agreement, you need to read the fine print and make sure you understand what you're agreeing to.
 Here's what to look out for.

 Make a bad investment?
 You're only going to lose the money you put down.
 Sign a shoddy loan agreement?
 You may end up in bottomless debt.

-For thousands of New York taxi drivers, however, both ended up being the case.
-According to a New York Times expose published this spring, much of the profession's financial ruin – and, tragically, rampant suicide rates – can be traced to the deliberate overpricing of taxi medallions (the city's taxi license) and the predatory loans cabbies took out to afford them.
+For thousands of New York taxi drivers, both ended up being the case.
+According to a New York Times expose published in May 2019, much of the profession's financial ruin – and, tragically, rampant suicide rates – can be traced to the deliberate overpricing of taxi medallions (the city's taxi license) and the predatory loans cabbies took out to afford them.

 Editor's note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 What is a business loan agreement?

 A business loan agreement – also known as a commercial loan agreement – is a contract between a lender and a borrower that outlines the details of a business loan.

 "The agreement specifies the promises of both parties: the promise of the lender to give money and the promise by the borrower to repay that money" under the agreed-upon terms, said Paul Sundin, CPA, a financial strategist and consultant at Emparion.